 Ben’s research interests encompass foreign policy analysis and international development.
-His doctoral research examines aid policy change from a decision-making perspective by recreating a series of recent aid policy decision-making episodes in order to uncover the factors that are most salient for political decision-makers.
+His doctoral research examined aid policy change from a decision-making perspective by recreating a series of recent aid policy decision-making episodes in order to uncover the factors that are most salient for political decision-makers.
 The project seeks to understand why Australia, the Netherlands, and the UK made divergent decisions about aid spending in the aftermath of the global financial crisis.
 In particular, this research seeks to explain why Australia and the Netherlands reneged on their aid spending promises while the UK decided to keep its promise to meet the internationally agreed 0.7% target, becoming the first G7 country to do so.

 Prior to commencing his doctoral research at ANU, Ben spent a decade working in the international development sector.
 He has consulted for a variety of development agencies and organisations (including the Australian Department of Foreign Affairs and Trade and the Asian Development Bank) in the fields of program design, health systems strengthening, strategic planning, health policy development, monitoring and evaluation, human resource development, research and organisational development.
 Between 2007 and 2010, Ben worked in Australian government-funded roles in the PNG National Department of Health supporting health sector reform.

-Beyond foreign policy analysis and international development, Ben’s other research interests include qualitative research methodology, foreign policy decision-making and the role of soft power.
+Beyond foreign policy analysis and international development, Ben’s other research interests include qualitative research methodology, foreign policy decision-making, and the role of policy entrepreneurs in global politics.

 Ben is also a research associate at the ANU’s Development Policy centre and contributes to the Development Policy Centre’s blog.